CONGRESS

 Satellite Symposia

-Satellite Symposia are organized in the main session rooms and take place during the morning, lunch breaks and after the last session of the day.
+Satellite symposia are organized in the main session rooms and take place during the morning, lunch and in the evening, after the last scientific sessions.
 These sessions last between 45, 60 and 90 minutes and offer a wider education on the presented topic to remain updated on any progression in the field.

 Industry Expert Hubs

-Industry Expert hubs are organized in Hall 4 and Hall 5 of the RAI Amsterdam.
+Industry expert hubs are organized in Pavillion 7.2.1 (level 2) of the Paris Expo Porte de Versailles.
 These sessions last 45 minutes and are focused on bringing together a smaller group of experts to discuss more in-depth or to focus on a specific topic.

-The session programme will be published here on Monday 26 August.
+The session programme will be published here as soon as available.

 The industry session organiser is solely responsible for keeping any of its industry sessions activities compliant with all relevant laws and regulations.
 EADV is not involved with in or have any control over the content, quality, organization, operation, scientific integrity of the activity and materials.
 EADV will not be involved in the selection of speakers, moderators and other faculty.

-As a multidisciplinary audience will be attending the EADV Congress 2024, please make sure to select the right category, Healthcare Professionals (HCPs) and Non-Healthcare Professionals (NON-HCPs), during the registration process.
+As a multidisciplinary audience will be attending the EADV Congress 2025, please make sure to select the right category, healthcare professionals (HCPs) and non-healthcare professionals (NON-HCPs), during the registration process.

-Access to any industry sessions where data or research of prescription medicines is presented will be limited exclusively to Healthcare Professionals (HCPs) and Non Members (INDUSTRY).
+Access to any industry sessions where data or research of prescription medicines is presented will be limited exclusively to healthcare professionals (HCPs) only and Non Members (INDUSTRY).

-Any Italian pharmaceutical company supporting or participating in a congress abroad is subjected to authorization by AIFA (Italian Drug Agency), according to an Italian Government Decree (Decreto Legislativo 219/06 – art.
+Any Italian pharmaceutical company supporting or participating in a congress abroad, is subjected to an authorization by AIFA (Italian Drug Agency), according to an Italian Government Decree (Decreto Legislativo 219/06 – art.
 124).

-The request for authorization must be submitted within 60 days before the event’s starting date.
+The request of authorization must be submitted within 60 days before the starting date of the event.
 The appointed agency to collect all applications from pharmaceutical companies and file them with the AIFA is:

 AIM Group International – AIM Education S.r.l.